wwoast/redpanda-lineage/README.md

 ### Heavily Work-In-Progress Red Panda Dataset
 ##### Justin Fairchild, June 2018

+## Contribute To The Dataset!

+If you love Red Pandas and want to contribute to a public family tree, read the [Contribution Instructions](https://github.com/wwoast/redpanda-lineage/blob/master/docs/INSTRUCTIONS.md)

 ## Overview

 The global red panda population is estimated at under 10,000 animals, and between 500-1000 of these animals are distributed across zoos worldwide.